NikoJokhadze/Team-9-MineField/README.md

 MineFieldPanel: The JPanel for the MineField.
 Contains the controls as buttons and the MineField itself.
 Contains the main method used to run the program.

-MineFieldShape: The shape used for the MineField (Already created in MineFieldView?).
-MAKE EDITS
+MineFieldShape: This class is meant to be the shape for the MineField, however, this is already handles in MineFieldView.

 MineFieldView: Contains the 2D array that serves as the MineField.
 The 2D array contains patches, which are the tiles that can either be safe or mined.

 Patch: A patch is a single tile or cell in the MineField.
 A patch has a boolean that determines whether it is a mine, which is chosen with RNG.
 The patch also contains a value that represents the number of mines that are one movement away from it (In a 3x3 square).
+It also has booleans that determine whether it is occupied or if it is the goal.